hala-samir/Playwright-Demoblaze/README.md

 ## Key Advantages
 * Flexible & Scalable: Thanks to POM and data-driven testing.
 * Realistic Data: Ensures tests mimic real-world scenarios using the Faker library.
 * Seamless CI/CD: Fully integrated with GitHub Actions and Slack for efficient workflows.
+The workflows can generate artifacts that include the execution test report.

 ## Writing and Running Tests